 When troubleshooting the Plus 1 ECU use the diagnostic tool.
 The diagnostic tool is a 'window' into the controller showing all inputs, outputs and the current status of the controller.
 (An example of an input would be the analog signal from the joystick.
 An example of an output would be the PWM signals to the hydraulic manifold to drive the wheels.)
 The diagnostic tool shows any active fault codes with the description of the code.
 All set ups and calibrations for the Plus 1 are done with the diagnostic tool.
-The tool is easily navigated with specific headings. (list headings and picture of tool)
+The tool is easily navigated with specific headings.

 The items needed in order to troubleshoot the Plus 1 ECU are the Can link and software.
 The software is loaded onto a laptop computer and the Can link connects the computer to the Plus 1.
 Part number GO 13160.
 For connector location.
-See FIG. 23
+See FIG. 26

-If the diagnostic tool is unavailable the Plus 1 also will flash blink error codes with the LED status lights located on the controller.
-See FIG. 24
+If the diagnostic tool is unavailable, the Plus 1 also will flash error codes with the LED status lights located on the controller.
+See FIG. 26